 TGmc editor: within subclause 9.24.7.3 modify the text as shown:

 For each HT-immediate block ack agreement that uses full-state operation, a recipient shall maintain a block acknowledgment record as defined in 9.24.3 (Data and acknowledgment transfer using immediate block ack policy and delayed block ack policy).
-This record includes a bitmap, indexed by sequence number; a 12-bit unsigned integer starting sequence number, WinStartR, representing the lowest sequence number position in the bitmap; a variable WinEndR; and the maximum transmission window size, WinSizeR, which is set to the smaller of 64 and the value of the Buffer Size field of the associated ADDBA Response frame that established the block ack agreement.
+This record includes a bitmap, indexed by sequence number; a 12-bit unsigned integer starting sequence number, WinStartR, representing the lowest sequence number position in the bitmap; a variable WinEndR; and the maximum transmission window size, WinSizeR, which is set to the smaller of BitmapSizeand the value of the Buffer Size field of the associated ADDBA Response frame that established the block ack agreement, where BitmapSize is equal to 256 when the Super Bitmap subfield of the ADDBA Response frame is equal to 1 and 64, otherwise.
 WinEndR is defined as the highest sequence number in the current transmission window.
 A STA implementing full-state operation for an HT-immediate block ack agreement shall maintain the block acknowledgment record for that agreement according to the following rules:

 9.24.7.4 Scoreboard context control during partial-state operation